-- Incident Response – When a breach does occur, you need to address the attack immediately, contain it and remediate the threat.
-Having a trusted, expert incident response team to stop, fix and develop an ongoing incident response plan helps keep your data secure and improve overall cyber security for nonprofits.
+- Incident Response: When a breach does occur, you need to address the attack immediately, contain it and remediate the threat.
+Having a trusted, expert incident response team to stop, fix and develop an ongoing incident response plan (IRP) helps keep your data secure and improve overall cyber security for nonprofits.
 HALOCK’s incident response management, process, and planning provide comprehensive coverage in the event of a security breach.
 Conduct a forensic analysis.
 Explore an ongoing program that gets in front of any potential cyber security threats or attacks.
 You can be response ready with an Incident Response Readiness as a Service (IRRaaS) program.

-- Third Party Risk Management/Vendor Risk Management: Ensure third-party partners are aligned with your organization’s risk controls.
+- Third Party Risk Management (TPRM)/Vendor Risk Management: Ensure third-party partners are aligned with your organization’s risk controls.
 Vendors and contractors serve as an extension of your group.
 They represent you and should operate under your business requirements.
 A recent Panorays study revealed 41% of organizations are not sure if their suppliers were out of compliance in the past year.
 It also indicated that half of the respondents cited third party risk as one of the top 5 items in their risk register and expect this risk to increase.
 A required best practice is to always conduct a supplier risk assessment to keep your vendors on point with your security posture.
 HALOCK can help build and manage a specific nonprofit cyber security organization program for your environment.

 - Risk Assessments: Regulations require your safeguards be reasonable to your organization, customers and partners.
 With many frameworks available, how do you establish your acceptable risk?
 The Duty of Care Risk Assessment (DoCRA) helps you define a balanced security strategy factoring in compliance and safeguards based on your specific business and objectives.